 It is a great benefit that Grantmakers in many areas have joined together to simplify the grant application and management processes.
 This move can save you lots of time and energy if you manage it right.

-Following are examples of some of these groups.
+Following are examples of some groups with CGA's.
 There are many of them across the United States!
 You may see one that applies directly to you below though only a handful are listed.
 Check out their websites if you are eligible in their areas.
 Otherwise, do a web search and enter the terms “common grant application” along with your particular area of interest (e.g. “common grant application Florida”.

 Colorado: According to the Colorado Common Grant Forms website, the Common Grant Applications and Common Grant Report make it easier for those who make and those who seek grants to look for and provide standard information that reinforces productive practices for not-for-profit organizations.
 In addition, everyone gets to save time and effort by not reinventing the wheel with every opportunity and application.